Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

-This model integrates ideas of autoregressive language models \cite{DBLP:conf/nips/YangDYCSL19}.
+\paragraph{XLNet} This model integrates ideas of autoregressive language models \cite{DBLP:conf/nips/YangDYCSL19}.
 The usage of all possible permutations of the factorization order allows to use of bidirectional contexts of each token and outperforms the BERT model on several tasks.
-We used \textsf{ xlnet-base-cased} and fine-tuned it as well.
+We fine-tune \textsf{ xlnet-base-cased} version of this type of model.